TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

 Explaining Keras text classifier predictions with Grad-CAM
 ==========================================================

 We can use ELI5 to explain text-based classifiers, i.e. models that take in a text and assign it to some class.
 Common examples include sentiment classification, labelling into categories, etc.

-The underlying method used is 'Grad-CAM' (https://arxiv.org/abs/1610.02391).
-This technique shows what parts of the input are the most important to the predicted result, by overlaying a "heatmap" over the original input.
+The underlying method used is ‘Grad-CAM’ (https://arxiv.org/abs/1610.02391).
+This technique shows what parts of the input are the most important to the predicted result, by overlaying a “heatmap” over the original input.

 See also the tutorial for images (https://eli5.readthedocs.io/en/latest/tutorials/keras-image-classifiers.html).
-Certain sections such as 'removing softmax' and 'comparing different models' are relevant for text as well.
+Certain sections such as ‘removing softmax’ and ‘comparing different models’ are relevant for text as well.

 **This is experimental work.
 Unlike for images, this is not based on any paper.**